mozilla/application-services/docs/design/db-fatal-error-handling.md

 usable again!

-Note that this strategy doesn't exclude better recovery strategies - eg, we could do someting smart like auto-backup the database and automatically restore when we are in this state.
+Note that this strategy doesn't exclude better recovery strategies - eg, we could do something smart like auto-backup the database and automatically restore when we are in this state.
 Sync will also help users recover their data.
 But even if recovery strategies are available, we still need to know how to identify scenarios where this recovery should be done.
 Further, there's